nbernardo/dlt-client/CONTRIBUTING.md

-**Contributing to DLT-C**
+**Contributing to e2e-Data**

-Welcome to DLT-C — an open-source project that makes it easier to build and manage Data Pipelines using a No/Low Code approach.
+Welcome to e2e-Data — an open-source project that makes it easier to build and manage Data Pipelines using a No/Low Code approach.

 We’re excited that you’re interested in contributing! 💡 Whether you’re fixing a bug, improving documentation, designing visuals, or spreading the word — every contribution makes a difference.